Loading...

 France and Germany each have their own local adaptations:

-• As in Germany, where the system ranges from 1.0 (Sehr gut), an A-equivalent, to 5.0 (Nicht ausreichend), failure.
+• In Germany, the system ranges from 1.0 (Sehr gut), an A-equivalent, to 5.0 (Nicht ausreichend), a failure.

 Standards of Grading Across the Americas